singularityhub/singularity-cli/docs/pages/commands.md

 ```

 ## Inspect
 Inspect will give us a json output of an image metadata.
-Let's load the pyshell with a client,
+Let's load the shell with a client,
 and also give it an image.

 ```
-spython pyshell GodloveD-lolcow-master-latest.simg
+spython shell GodloveD-lolcow-master-latest.simg
 GodloveD-lolcow-master-latest.simg
 ```